-Former Maine priest facing sex assault charge is free after posting bail
+Ex-priest facing sex assault charge goes back to Missouri after posting bail

 “One of things that I struggle with most is the feeling that people at Cheverus knew about this guy and didn’t protect kids from him,” Scanlan said.

-After his indictment in late November, Talbot was extradited to Maine and was held in Cumberland County Jail.
+After his indictment in late November, Talbot was extradited to Maine and was held at the Cumberland County Jail.

-McKee, Talbot’s attorney, said he didn’t know who posted bail for his client.
-At his initial court appearance this month, McKee said his client was “penniless.”
+McKee, Talbot’s attorney, said he knows who posted bail for his client but it’s confidential.
+At Talbot’s initial court appearance this month, McKee said his client was “penniless.”

-It’s likely, though, that the money came from the Jesuits, who have assumed responsibility of Talbot even though he was laicized by the church, which means he no longer is a priest.
+It’s likely, though, that the money came from the Jesuits, who have assumed responsibility for Talbot even though he was laicized by the church, which means he no longer is a priest.

 Cheverus put out a statement after Talbot’s arrest.